Jigyasa2k19/BlazingFire.github.io/events/video.md

 * Submission:
 Uploading the video on www.youtube.com or any other such website before emailing the link to jigyasa2019iitk@gmail.com is prohibited……………..

-#### Rules
-* Team Size: Solo
-* Rounds: Online Eliminations & Finals
-* Judging Criteria: Creativity, Theme incorporation, Relevance to theme, Complexity, Neatness, Overall Impact

-#### Online Eliminations: -
-* Medium: Pen/Pencil
-* Theme: Krishna- The Super Hero

-#### Finals: -
-* Medium: Open
-* Materials Provided: Pencils(2B,4B,6B,8B), erasers, sharpener, tissues, A3 sheets, newspaper
-* Time Limit:3 hours
-* Theme: On spot
-#### General Rules:
-* No references are allowed to be carried by the participants.
-Any explicit content shall lead to straight disqualification.
-* Only one sheet would be given.
-So, the participants should take special care so as to not spoil the sheet.
-An A3 sized paper would be given which could be used for rough work.
-* The decision of the judges shall be final and binding.

 #### Organiser
 - Vishal (9792964573)